-- Service-learning projects will be completed through interdisciplinary team projects or through independent courses.
-All 6th grade students will receive service-learning orientation from the county coordinator. - In order for a project to be a successful service-learning project, ALL projects must follow the Maryland's Seven Best Practices and include preparation, action and reflection.
-This includes projects such as collection drives, recycling, etc. - It is the responsibility of all teachers to enter projects and hours in the service-learning tracker. - Extra-curricular performances beyond school hours that embed service-learning under teacher's supervision may receive a maximum of 9 hours per year.
-For example, if a student is in the choir and performs for a community event such as a nursing home 3 times and each performance takes 3 hours, they can receive 9 service learning hours. - Service-Learning will be introduced to 6th graders during the first few months of school.
-Students will be reintroduced to service-learning in 7th, 8th and a variety of high school courses.
+- Service-learning projects will be completed through interdisciplinary team projects or through independent courses under the discretion of the teacher in charge.
+All sixth grade students will receive service-learning orientation from the teacher or county coordinator. - In order for a project to be a successful service-learning project, ALL projects must follow the Maryland's Seven Best Practices and include preparation, action and reflection.
+This includes projects such as collection drives, recycling, etc. - It is the responsibility of all teachers to enter projects and hours in the servicelearning tracker.
+For assistance, please contact Kara Kennell - Service Learning will be introduced to sixth graders during the first few months of school.
+Students will be refreshed on service learning in seventh, eighth and a variety of high school courses.
 Additionally, a letter will be sent home prior to all projects explaining how service hours are being awarded.

-Service-Learning Elective Credit
+Service-Learning Elective Credit- (EXTRA hours beyond required hrs)